Demonstration of the Rodeo Algorithm on a Quantum Computer

+In this section we provide further details of the quantum circuits used in the calculations.
 The one-qubit object Hamiltonian, $H_{\rm obj}$, can be written as $c_I I + c_X \sigma_X + c_Y \sigma_Y + c_Z \sigma_Z$, where $\sigma_X, \sigma_Y, \sigma_Z$ are the Pauli matrices and $I$ is the identity matrix.
 The slight change in Pauli matrix notation is useful for the vector index contractions to follow.
 We can therefore write the time evolution operator as where $R_{\hat n}(\theta)$ is a rotation matrix about the three-dimensional unit vector $\hat{n}$ by angle $\theta$ and parametrizes any matrix in the defining representation of the group $SU(2)$.
 We have

 \\ where

 and